Regulis regulatory services team corrects serious non-compliance issue and protects millions of £s of annual sales for pharmaceutical product range.

 Using our quality and manufacturing knowledge and deep technical regulatory expertise, Regulis designed and implemented a plan to manage the situation.

-- Regulis performed a risk assessment for the quality of the medicines and concluded that patient safety was not adversely affected
+- Regulis performed a risk assessment for the quality assurance of the medicines and the pharmacovigilance team concluded that patient safety was not adversely affected

 - Regulis defined the changes required and a plan for bringing the licences into compliance

 - Regulis proactively initiated communication with scientific staff at the competent authority to gain their agreement that the products could remain on the market

 - Regulis executed the plan, corrected the licences and delivered a compliant situation.

 - The protection of the existing sales of millions of £s